Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/scene/introduction.rst

 Scene management and library appending/linking are based on Blender's :doc:`Library and Data System </files/index>`, so it is a good idea to read that manual page first, if you are not familiar with the basics of that system.

-You can select and create scenes with the *Scene data-block* menu in the :ref:`topbar-index`.
+You can select and create scenes with the *Scene data-block* menu in the :doc:`Topbar </interface/window_system/topbar>`

 Controls